Facing Death Class 12 Exercise: Summary | Question Answers | August Strindberg

 Answer:

-Our country Nepal is a country of patriarchal norms and values where we find the vital roles of fathers in families.
-In most Nepalese families, fathers are considered as the heads, who lead the entire family members.
+Our country, Nepal, is a country of patriarchal norms and values where we find the vital roles of fathers in families.
+In most Nepalese families, fathers are considered the heads, who lead the entire family.

-In the context of a Nepali family, the position of the father is at the top who decides the overall activities of the family members.
+In the context of a Nepali family, the position of the father is at the top; he decides the overall activities of the family members.
 The father in the family is the responsible person who takes care of his family and members.
-He is regarded as the bread earner who performs his duties being responsible for the welfare of his family members.
-The entire family members feel a sense of security in the presence of the father.
+He is regarded as the breadwinner who performs his duties, being responsible for the welfare of his family members.
+The entire family feels a sense of security in the presence of the father.
 The following are the roles of a father in the family:

-▪︎ Father is the pillar of the family who faces a lot of hardships for the welfare of his family.
+- Father is the pillar of the family and faces a lot of hardships for the welfare of his family.

-▪︎ Father plays a very vital role in the development of a children’s emotional well-being.
+- Father plays a very vital role in the development of a child’s emotional well-being.

-▪︎ Father provide a feeling of security to his children, both physical and emotional.
+- Father provides a feeling of security to his children, both physical and emotional.

 CLICK HERE 👇 TO READ